Corporate Governance

 Audit and Supervisory Committee

-The Audit and Supervisory Committee consists of four Audit and Supervisory Committee members and holds its meetings generally once a month, or when otherwise necessary.
+The Audit and Supervisory Board consists of four Audit and Supervisory Committee members and holds its meetings generally once a month, or when otherwise necessary.
 The Audit and Supervisory Committee assigns duties to respective Audit and Supervisory Committee members, and deliberates on key matters for consideration such as those involving the status of establishing and operating the Group’s corporate governance and internal control systems, and evaluations of the independent auditor.

 Voluntary Committees